LesFerch/RightClickTools/doc/v2/README.md

 This provides quick access to the Right-Click Tools configuration files and provides shortcuts to most Windows settings.

+The bottom row provides drop-down menus to set the display scale and light or dark colors.
+This is the same as going to Windows Settings > Display Settings and changing the Scale or going to Settings > Personalize > Colors and selecting Light or Dark.

+When setting the scale of the primary monitor, the Scale option in Right-Click Tools additionally updates the `AppliedDPI` registry value in `HKCU\Control Panel\Desktop\WindowMetrics\` which Windows Settings does not update until the next restart of Explorer.

+Also note that Right-Click Tools may show one more scale option than Windows Settings that has no effect.
+For example, on my primary monitor Windows shows scale options up to 200%.
+Right-Click Tools shows options up to 225%, but the 225% option tops out at 200%.

 **Note**: The options `Windows Settings` and `Installed apps` do nothing on Windows 7 and 8.

 ### More Tools